 A few weeks ago we were skiing in Switzerland – yodeling distance from Northern Italy.
 Switzerland had 7 reported cases of Covid-19.
 Our adopted home country of Spain had a few hundred.
 Today, Spain is reporting: ¨17,147¨, and Switzerland ¨3,438¨.
 Based on population density Switzerland actually has a higher incident rate than Spain.

-This happened quick people.
+This happened quickly people.
 The world shifted and we are left scrambling to adapt.

-If you are not already in self quarantine.
+If you are not already in self-quarantine.
 At the very least, please be social distancing.
 This Covid-19 bitch is no joke.
-This means: no gym, no school, no church, no pub, and no social gatherings.
-Do not get together with friends, not even small groups.
+This means no gym, no school, no church, no pub, and no social gatherings.
+Do not get together with friends, not even in small groups.
 Stay home.
 We have to flatten the curve of this thing and protect our elderly, and immune suppressed.
 We also must help protect health care from collapse.
 In short: #stay the fuck home.

 Here are a few essentials that you should have on hand.
 Prepping for this felt a bit reminiscent of hurricane prep from our Bahamas days.

 - Sauces -tomato, pesto, etc.